fluttercommunity/plus_plugins/packages/share_plus/share_plus/README.md

 ### Mobile platforms (Android and iOS)

-#### Facebook limitations (WhatsApp, Instagram, Facebook Messenger)
+#### Meta (WhatsApp, Instagram, Facebook Messenger) and similar apps

-Due to restrictions set up by Facebook this plugin isn't capable of sharing data reliably to Facebook related apps on Android and iOS.
+Due to restrictions set up by Meta/Facebook this plugin isn't capable of sharing data reliably to Facebook related apps on Android and iOS.
 This includes eg. sharing text to the Facebook Messenger.
 If you require this functionality please check the native Facebook Sharing SDK ([https://developers.facebook.com/docs/sharing](https://developers.facebook.com/docs/sharing)) or search for other Flutter plugins implementing this SDK.
 More information can be found in [this issue](https://github.com/fluttercommunity/plus_plugins/issues/413).

+Other apps may also give problems when attempting to share content to them.
+We cannot warranty that a 3rd party app will properly implement the share functionality.
+Therefore, all bugs reported regarding compatibility with a specific app will be closed.

 #### Localization in Apple platforms